dongchirua/kickoff-ml-project/README.md

-# Project Templete to Kickoff Machine Learning Project
+# Project Template to Kickoff Machine Learning Project
 > This template currently supports `Python 3.11` only

-Template project aims to promote *versioning library* , *environment isolation* practice and help all ML practitioners quickly start a project.
+Template project aims to promote *versioning library*, *environment isolation* practice and help all ML practitioners quickly start a project.
 Using this template, practitioners will have below libraries
 + Pytorch
 + Torch-geometric
 + Transfomer